Skip to content

 The Display name is the name that will appear for editors.
 Ensure this name is short and easy to understand.

 The Description is used to describe the block for editors.
-Ensure it is is short and easy to understand.
+Ensure it's short and easy to understand.

-Blocks have an option to select a preview field, which will appear in the overview.
-Blocks can also have a screenshot, which appears when the editor chooses a new component.
+Blocks support a preview field, which will appear in the overview, and a screenshot, which appears when editors select a new component.

-Blocks also have an option to create a preview template using the Squirrelly 8 templating language, which looks like this:
+Blocks also support creating a preview template using the Squirrelly 8 templating language, which looks like this:

 <div>{{it.text}}</div>